Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Thermal Noise Correlation Studies

-We repeated this measurement with the antennas spaced farther apart and with a variety of types of antennas (Telewave ANT275D, Telewave ANT400D, and the ARA slot antennas), and all results are consistent with no observed correlation between adjacent antennas.
-We choose to show the results for the ARA bicone antennas because they are broadband across the full band of our system.
-Figure~\ref{fig:noiseSimulation} shows the results of a comparison between the thermal noise simulation and data taken with the ARA bicone antennas at a variety of feed-to-feed distances.
-For these antennas, the feeds are at the center of the antennas, and a spacing of zero in the simulation corresponds to fully overlapping antennas.
+We repeated this measurement with the antennas spaced farther apart and with a variety of types of antennas (Telewave ANT275D, Telewave ANT400D, and the ARA bicone antennas), and all results are consistent with no observed correlation between adjacent antennas.
+Figure~\ref{fig:noiseSimulation} shows the results of a comparison between the thermal noise simulation and data taken with each of the types of antennas at a variety of feed-to-feed distances.
+For these antennas, the feeds are at the centers of the antennas, and a spacing of zero in the simulation corresponds to fully overlapping antennas.
 Shown is the peak cross-correlation coefficient averaged over 500 simulated or measured events in a $\pm6.0$~ns time window, which is the causal window for the largest feed-to-feed spacing for which we made measurements ($\sim2$~m).
 We maintain a consistent time window in analysis and simulation at each distance to keep the trials factor the same across all distances shown.
-The error bars represent the standard deviation (RMS) of the peak cross-correlation coefficient values across the 500 events.
+The error bars represent the standard deviation of the peak cross-correlation coefficient values across the 500 events.

-Significant noise correlation is not seen in simulation until the antennas are closer together than physically possible.
-At very small hypothetical feed-to-feed distances, the simulation approaches a correlation coefficient of 0.75, corresponding to the fraction of total noise in each channel from the 300~K thermal noise compared to the 75~K system temperature, which is independent between channels.
-At large spacings, the simulated data bottoms out at a peak correlation coefficient of 0.08, which would change with different allowed time windows.
-By the time the simulation reaches physically allowed spacings ($>0.73$~m), we see a small deficit of noise correlation in measurements compared to simulation.
-We attribute this deficit at small physically allowed spacings to imperfect assumptions in the simulation, such as ignoring differences in antenna phase response as a function of angle, which would be a small effect but would serve to further decorrelate channels.
+At very small hypothetical feed-to-feed distances, the simulation approaches a maximum correlation coefficient that corresponds to the fraction of total noise in each channel due to the 300~K thermal noise compared to the total noise (the sum of the thermal noise and the 75~K system temperature).
+The thermal noise is filtered by both the antenna and the in-line filters, whereas the 75~K system temperature filtered by the in-line filters only, which are broader band than the Telewave antennas.
+The 75~K system temperature is independent between channels.

+At large spacings, the simulated data has a peak correlation coefficient of 0.05 for all three antenna types, which would change with different allowed time windows.
+True physical noise correlation, beyond the correlation level expected from the noise statistics alone (in our case $\sim5$\%), is not seen in simulation until the antennas are closer together than physically possible.